How to Manage Retail Customer Experience and Avoid Disappointment

 Offer More Solutions

 Every customer’s experience is slightly different than any other customer’s, which is why having more than one solution to common problems is a must.
 Where one customer might find an exchange acceptable, another might be only satisfied by a refund.
 One thing that great managers do to manage the customer experience is to ensure that front-line employees have several solutions that they can offer in all scenarios.
 This streamlines the process of satisfying complaints and ensures that everyone has the same expectations for resolutions.
+A manager could log into the system with Erply and create a quick promotion if, say, your Brooklyn customers didn’t get the email with the coupon code, or if your store opened late.

 One thing that will always come up in the customer experience is the chance that customers will have to wait.
 In today’s world of one-click buys and next-day delivery, having to wait can break a sale.
 If there is a problem – such as an error with your computer system, a long customer service queue, or a backordered item that is held up by the delivery company – let customers know what you know about the timeline.
 They’ll appreciate knowing how long they can expect to wait, and it eliminates any questions about what you are doing to fix the problem.